• About

 00 pizza flour for pizza dough.

 This homemade pizza dough recipe uses pizza flour or 00 flour, a common Italian flour.
 00 flour, also referred to as double zero flour and doppio zero, differs from all-purpose flour or bread flour.
 00 flour is milled finer and has a fine texture like cornstarch.
-Use 00 flour for pizza dough and pasta-making.
-Different flours create a different pizza crust.
+Use 00 flour for pizza dough and pasta-making (like fresh lasagna sheets!).
+Different flours create different pizza crusts.
 Pizza has a crispier crust with 00 flour versus a chewier crust with all-purpose flour.

 Ingredient Notes